Kiko1216/lemmedocit/docs/index.md

+---
+head:
+  - charset: UTF-8
+  - name: title
+    content: Technical writing blog Lemme Doc It
+  - name: description
+    content: Technical writing blog by Khushi Sharma that covers various opinion pieces and learnings about crafting quality documentation.
+  - name: author
+    content: Khushi Sharma
+  - name: viewport
+    content: width=device-width, initial-scale=1.0
+  - name: robots
+    content: follow
+---

+# **Lemme Doc It - Technical Writing Blog**

-# **Welcome to Lemme Doc It**
+Welcome to Lemme Doc It!
 After dabbling in the world of technical writing for some time, I decided to pen down my thoughts.
 In this space, you'll find my [opinion pieces and personal learnings](blog/index.md).
 Read on if you're interested in knowing me.

 ## Who am I
 Hiya!
 My name is Khushi Sharma.
 I've been a technical writer for the past three wonderful years at [Bloomreach](https://www.bloomreach.com/en).